 - The first shuttle stop is the Zion Human History Museum.
 I’d suggest saving that for the end of your day when you will most enjoy the relaxing atmosphere and the air conditioning.

 - There are about a dozen excellent day hikes that trail-head near the various stops along the drive.
-If you want to see different areas of the park, check out the park newspaper for details about these hikes.
+If you want to see different areas of the park, check out the park day hike page for more information.

 - Picnic at The Grotto (stop #6).
 Here you can picnic along the Virgin River in the shade of cottonwoods.
 Restrooms and drinking water are available as well as several great hike trail-heads.